-It kicks off Mercedes' new electrified EQ sub-brand (or "Electric Intelligence," because you can't spell "intelligence" without "Q").
+In other markets, it kicks off Mercedes' new electrified EQ sub-brand (or "Electric Intelligence," because you can't spell "intelligence" without "Q").
 A small SUV that's about the same size as the current GLC, the EQC delivers 402 total horsepower and 561 lb-ft of torque to all four wheels.
-Mercedes claims the EQC will have a range of 279 miles, but that's based on the European test cycle and might change in the American translation.
+Mercedes claims the EQC will have a range of 279 miles based on the European test cycle.

 In any case, the EQC's interior looks to be at the top of its game.
 The design manages to be clean while offering lots of visual interest, from the cooling-fin-inspired door trim to the rose gold highlights in the air vents.
 Both gauges and infotainment are handled by a free-floating widescreen console made up of two 10.25-inch displays.
 Mercedes is also promising a supremely quiet interior, taking extra steps to insulate the cabin.
 M-B's interiors are already some of the best in the game, and the EQC should keep those good times rolling.

 Of course, Tesla has raised the bar for electric performance, so expectations for any sort of luxury EV are sky-high.
-While the EQC isn't going to be winning drag races against a Model X P100D anytime soon, it's reportedly no slouch.
+While the EQC isn't going to be winning drag races against a Model X, it's reportedly no slouch.
 The EQC uses two electric motors to drive the axles separately via electrons from an 80-kWh battery pack.
 Total system power is rated at 402 hp and 561 lb-ft of torque, with an estimated 0-60 mph time of 4.9 seconds.